-- 6. When accounting titles listed in financial or operational reports are subject to restriction by law or regulation, contract, or other binding factors, a note shall be provided on the circumstances, the effective period of the restriction, and related matters. - 7.
-Standards for classification of current and non-current assets and liabilities. - 8.
-Material commitments and contingent liabilities.
+6. When accounting titles listed in financial or operational reports are subject to restriction by law or regulation, contract, or other binding factors, a note shall be provided on the circumstances, the effective period of the restriction, and related matters.

-- 9. Changes in capital structure. - 10.
-Working capital borrowing necessary to meet large-scale claims payments. - 11.
-Any additions, construction, idling, or sale of principal operating assets or real-estate investment. - 12.
-Major transactions with related persons. - 13.
-Losses on catastrophic disasters. - 14.
-Conclusion or continuation of proceedings in any major litigation. - 15.
-The signing, completion, revocation, or termination of any major contract. - 16.
-Information on employee retirement pensions. - 17.
-The investment categories and amounts invested for funds entrusted to the discretionary management of a securities investment trust company or securities investment advisory company. - 18.
-Information on mainland China investments. - 19.
-Types, issuance dates, and amounts of privately placed securities. - 20.
-Information on derivatives investments. - 21.
-Important organizational changes and major reforms of management systems. - 22.
-Material influences stemming from changes in government regulation. - 23.
-Other information necessary to avoid misleading users of financial or operational reports or helpful to fair and impartial explanation of matters therein.
+7. Standards for classification of current and non-current assets and liabilities.

+8. Material commitments and contingent liabilities.

+9. Changes in capital structure.

+10. Working capital borrowing necessary to meet large-scale claims payments.

+11. Any additions, construction, idling, or sale of principal operating assets or real-estate investment.

+12. Major transactions with related persons.

+13. Losses on catastrophic disasters.

+14. Conclusion or continuation of proceedings in any major litigation.

+15. The signing, completion, revocation, or termination of any major contract.

+16. Information on employee retirement pensions.

+17. Respective disclosures of retaired gross earned premiums on compulsory and non-compulsory insurance, with a description of the calculation methodology.

+18. Respective disclosures of retained losses on compulsory and non-compulsory insurance, with a description of the calculation methodology.19.
+Disclosure of the retention limit on each unit of risk for each type of insurance.

+20. The investment categories and amounts invested for funds entrusted to the discretionary management of a securities investment trust company or securities investment advisory company.

+21. The balances of various reserves provided for compulsory automobile and motorcycle insurance liability reserves, and the amounts of provision to and offsetting of those reserves yearly.

+22. Financial information on each department.

+23. Information on investments in mainland China.

+24. Types, issuance dates, and amounts of privately placed securities.

+25. Information on derivatives investments.

+26. Important organizational changes and major reforms of management systems.

+27. Material influences stemming from changes in government regulation.
+28. Other information necessary to avoid misleading users of financial or operational reports or helpful to fair and impartial explanation of matters therein.